 GETTING AROUND BANTAYAN ISLAND

-In getting around Bantayan island, you will charter a tricycle (motorcycle with a side car) or a jeepney for long travel or from one municipality to another.
-Fare is P25.
-And a trisikad (rickshaw) for shorter distances.
-Fare is P10-15.
+In getting around Bantayan Island, you will charter a tricycle or jeepney for long-distance travel or from one municipality to another, fare is P25; and a trisikad (rickshaw) for short distances.
+Fare is P10-P15.

-Except for Virgin and Hilantagaan islands, the top attractions in Bantayan are mostly concentrated in Santa Fe and are just 10-15 minutes away from each other.
+Except for Virgin and Hilantagaan islands, Bantayan Island top tourist spots and things to do are mostly concentrated in Santa Fe and are just 10-15 minutes away to each other.
 If you can ride a motorbike or a bicycle, better get one to save money.
-Motorbikes and bicycles can be rented along the high way of Santa Fe for P200-300 and P100-150 respectively in regular days.
+Motorbikes and bicycles can be rented along the high way of Santa Fe for P200-P300 and P100-P150 respectively in regular days.

-If you prefer to go on an arranged land tour and island hopping in Bantayan, contact Nestor at +63 922 376 3841 or Duke Rio at + 63 956 934 2846 (P2,500 per person with accommodation).
+If you prefer to go on an arranged land tour and island hopping in Bantayan, contact Nestor at +63 922 376 3841.
 If you would like to look for more tour operators, go to the beach area of Kota and Marlin.

 Here are the regular tour package rates good for 4-5 persons:

-Island hopping (Virgin and Hilantagaan islands only) – P800, including Malapascua island P2,000
+- Island hopping (Virgin and Hilantagaan islands only) – P800, inclusion of Malapascua island is P2,000

 - Butterfly garden